 INTERIM – The designers will meet with the respective shops to discuss the scope and feasibility of the designs presented in Meeting 5.
 The scenic designer will meet with the TD, prop shop supervisor, faculty scenic artist, scene design advisor, and appropriate associated students.
 The costume designer will meet with the costume shop supervisor and costume design advisor.
 The lighting and sound designers will meet with the lighting and sound supervisor and their respective advisors.

-The TD, costume shop supervisor, and lighting and sound supervisor will do rough pricing and inform the designers whether or not the current designs can be produced within budget.
-If they cannot, the designers will work with the director, design advisors and production staff to revise the designs.
+The TD, costume shop supervisor, and lighting and sound supervisor will budget the proposed designs and inform the designers whether or not the current designs can be produced within available resources.
+If they cannot be produced within available resources, the designers will work with the director, design advisors, and production staff to revise the designs.
 These revisions should be shared with the director and the entire design team no later than one week before Meeting 6, in case revisions in one design necessitate changes in other designs.

-Meeting 6 – REVISIONS/FINALS – (2 weeks after Meeting 5) week 8
+Meeting 6 – FINAL PRESENTATIONS AND HANDOFFS (2 weeks after Meeting 5) – week 8

-The expectation for this meeting is that completed scenic draftings and a color model (from the scene designer); finished costume renderings and plot (from the costume designer); and preliminary sound cue sheets, questions for the director, and a sources list (from the sound designer) will be presented to the director and the full design team.
+The expectation for this meeting is that completed scenic draftings (including scene by scene groundplans with furniture placement) and a color model (from the scene designer); finished costume renderings and plot (from the costume designer); and preliminary sound cue sheets and a sources list (from the sound designer) will be presented to the director and the full design team.
 All of these documents should also be posted on Sakai.
+All previous versions of these documents should be removed from Sakai to avoid confusion.

 Additional Scenic Deadline: